ocular-d/vuepress-demo/docs/guide/README.md

 Consistent, tested documentation can help your product and your development cycle.

 Consistency means that you write your documentation according to a defined standard reflecting your product and company.
-It also means that you can find information quickly, and understand that information when you encounter problems.
+It also means that you can find information and understand that information when you encounter problems.

 Using the same tooling may also include [CI/CD](#continuous-integration)(Continuous Integration).